AnikuHere/csx3/README.md

+# ANNOUNCMENT! ‼️

+ "CSX3 is getting discontinued?!" you may say.

+ Well... yes 😨 But only temporarily.
+ Development will probably resume somewhere about the start of 2026.
+Please wait patiently.

+  For now, you can just contribute to the project and we will think about updating it.
+(We probably will, in December.)

+   Cya until then! 👋

 # Welcome to CSX3 ⚡
 Web-based programming app for rookie programmers, with AI-helpers, Visual programming, and aesthetic pleasing features like Music, and themes.